megonemad1/TileMapDual/README.md

 Some additional notes:
 - Terrain autogeneration does not work if you are editing a TileSet by itself from the assets folder.
 You must put it in a TileMapDual first.
 - It currently does not support alternative tiles.

+## License

+This project is Open Source Software, released under the [MIT license](LICENSE).
+This basically means that you can do whatever you want with it.
+Enjoy!

 ## References